-Before proceeding with a project, the first and foremost thing we must do is clearly define ideas and product orientation.
-If the initial idea is poorly tested or the core values are not seen through, the project will inevitably have problems with the wrong values; From there, hinder the later stages and sometimes the final result.
-To avoid this situation, we should use the Proof of Concept (or POC) method for software development – a term that is familiar but not less important.
-Although Proof of Concept does not produce a product, it does provide certain visions and assessments of the project’s advantages and disadvantages; thus, we can come up with clear solutions that the team can go in the right direction, with the right spirit and product style.
+Before embarking on a project, first and foremost, the ideas and product direction must be clearly defined.
+If the initial idea is poorly tested or the core values are not seen through, the project will inevitably have problems with the wrong values; from there, the later phases and sometimes the final result will be hindered.
+To avoid this situation, we should use the Proof of Concept method (POC) in software development – a term that is well-known, but no less important.
+Even if the proof of concept does not produce a product, it provides certain visions and estimations of the project’s pros and cons; this way we can find clear solutions that the team can go in the right direction, with the right spirit and the right product style.

-In the following topic on Proof of Concept, Brugu Software solutions will show you the importance of Proof of Concept and outline 5 critical factors to success.
+In the following topic on Proof of Concept, Brugu Software solutions shows you the importance of Proof of Concept and outlines 5 critical factors for success.

 What is a proof of concept in software development?

-A proof of concept in the context of custom software development comes to be the validation of a functional or non-functional aspect of an information system or part of it, either by the technical area or by the user area.
+In the context of custom software development, a proof of concept is the validation of a functional or non-functional aspect of an information system or part of it, either by the technical domain or by the user domain.

-We could say, for example, that acceptance tests are a specific type of proof of concept.
+For example, one could say that acceptance tests are a special kind of proof of concept.

-During the establishment and implementation of the project, Proof of Concept was highly appreciated, playing an indispensable role.
-Thanks to the Proof of Concept Guideline, Project Managers can see suspicious factors and potential risks that can hinder the success of the project.
-Proof of Concept helps both the client and the developer team to agree on the value and general direction of the project; On the other hand, it also helps developers easily identify ways to carry out the project to achieve the highest efficiency.
+During the establishment and implementation of the project, the proof of concept was highly appreciated and played an indispensable role.
+Thanks to the Proof of Concept guide, project managers can identify suspicious factors and potential risks that may hinder the success of the project.
+The proof of concept helps both the client and the development team to agree on the value and general direction of the project; on the other hand, it helps the developers to find ways to execute the project in order to achieve the highest efficiency.

-At Brugu, we will take an example of good Proof of Concept, with thorough steps we take to create a successful Proof of Concept for our software product:
+At Brugu, we will take an example of a good proof of concept, with thorough steps we take to create a successful proof of concept for our software product:

 Step 1: Define customer requirements

-The first and also the most important step, is clearly defining the requirements of the client.
-Determining the requirements of the client to help us understand the feasibility of the project, understand the nature, and at the same time understand the capabilities of our human resources, thereby identifying and selecting personnel suitability to join the project.
+The first and also the most important step is to clearly define the customer’s requirements.
+Identifying the client’s requirements helps us understand the feasibility of the project, the nature of the project, and at the same time understand the capabilities of our human resources, which allows us to identify and select the suitability of personnel for the project.

-Next, the Developer team will analyze and consider the specific project requirements, thereby providing specific scenarios, timeline,s, and guidelines, as well as selecting the appropriate staff to pursue the project.
-Each stage of implementation, each step is streamlined with the client’s time and the Developers’s team.
+Next, the development team will analyze and consider the specific project requirements, establishing specific scenarios, timelines, and guidelines, as well as selecting the appropriate personnel to execute the project.
+Each phase of the implementation, each step will be streamlined with the time of the client and the development team.

 Step 3: Implementation

-Based on the established Action Plan, the project will be conducted in a 6-stage loop to ensure effectiveness.
+Based on the established action plan, the project is implemented in a 6-step loop to ensure effectiveness.

-The implementation will start a new process of analyzing customer requirements once more thoroughly to proceed to the Design step.
-Then, the product will be formed and developed with Development, preliminary completion and to the Testing step.
-In this step, Tester will carefully check and find out the wrong points of the product, so that the Developers can see and correct it more appropriately.
-By the fifth stage, the product is nearly completed and deployed soon, the Developers will conduct product testing operations with customers and move to the 6th stage – Review, listen to feedback from customers and edit to please customers, and make products more complete.
+With the implementation, a new process begins, where the customer requirements are thoroughly analyzed once again, and then proceeds to the Design step.
+Then the product is shaped and developed with the development, preliminary completion and testing step.
+In this step, the testers will carefully check the product and find out the defective points so that the developers can detect them and correct them accordingly.
+In the fifth stage, the product is almost completed and will be deployed soon.
+Developers conduct product testing with customers and move to the sixth phase – reviewing, listening to customer feedback and editing to satisfy customers and complete the products.

 Step 4: Delivery

-The product is now completely complete in accordance with the requirements and spirit of customers.
-We carry out the delivery of the product, and at the same time provide general information on how to use it, along with some necessary information to ensure smoothness during the operation of the product.
+The product is now fully completed according to the requirements and spirit of the customers.
+We carry out the delivery of the product, and at the same time provide general information about the use of the product and some necessary information to ensure the smooth operation of the product.

-In a formal testing process, test levels are often very easily confused with test types, and although they are intimately related, they have different connotations in the process.
-To understand a little more, let’s start from the fact that the tests can be executed at any point of the software development process, and this is where the test levels allow us to understand the different aspects or stages where specific tests can be executed.
-Because of the above, it is common for some people to refer to the levels of evidence or try to classify them as developer tests, functional tests, and end-user tests.
+In a formal testing process, test levels are often very easily confused with test types, and although they are closely related, they have different connotations in the process.
+For better understanding, let us start from the fact that testing can be performed at any point of the software development process, and here testing levels allow us to understand the different aspects or phases in which certain tests can be performed.
+For this reason, it is common to refer to testing levels or try to classify them as developer testing, functional testing, and end user testing.

 Here is a brief description of each level of evidence:

-- Unit or Component Tests: These types of tests are typically executed by the development team.
-They consist of the execution of activities that allow the developer to verify that the unitary components are coded under robust conditions, that is, supporting the entry of erroneous or unexpected data and demonstrating, thus the ability to deal with errors in a controlled manner.
-Additionally, the tests on unitary components, usually denominated tests of modules or tests of classes, being the convention defined by the programming language, the one that influences the term to use.
-Finally, it is essential that all the functionality of each unit component be covered by at least two test cases, which should focus on testing at least one positive and one contrary feature
+Unit or component tests: these types of tests are usually performed by the development team.
+They consist of the execution of activities that allow the developer to verify that the unit components are coded under robust conditions, i.e., that they support the input of erroneous or unexpected data and thus have the ability to handle errors in a controlled manner.
+In addition, tests of unitary components are usually referred to as module tests or class tests, although the convention established by the programming language influences the term to be used.
+Finally, it is important that the entire functionality of each unitary component is covered by at least two test cases, which should focus on testing at least one positive and one opposite property

-- Integration tests: It is as well executed by the development team and consists of checking those elements of the software that interact with each other, work correctly
+Integration tests: they are also performed by the development team and consist of checking those elements of the software that interact with each other and function correctly.

-- System Tests: This type of test should be executed ideally by a test team outside the development team, a good practice in this point corresponds to the outsourcing of this responsibility.
-The obligation of this equipment consists in the execution of test activities where it must be verified that the total functionality of a system was implemented according to the specification documents defined in the project.
-The test cases to be designed in this level of tests must cover the functional and non-functional aspects of the system.
-For the design of test cases at this level, the team must use deliverable test bases such as initial requirements, use cases, user histories, designs, technical and end-user manuals, etc…
+System testing: this type of test should ideally be performed by a test team outside the development team, a good practice on this point corresponds to outsourcing this responsibility.
+The role of this entity is to perform testing activities that must verify that the overall functionality of a system has been implemented according to the specification documents defined in the project.
+The test cases to be designed at this test level must cover the functional and non-functional aspects of the system.
+To design test cases at this level, the team must use deliverable test bases, such as original requirements, use cases, user stories, blueprints, technical manuals, and end-user guides, etc.

-- Acceptance Tests: Independently of the fact that the testing process has been outsourced and that the firm responsible for these activities has issued a quality certificate on the system under test.
-It is essential that the client appoint personnel to be part of the business processes for the execution of acceptance tests, it is even recommended that the end users participating in this process be independent of the personnel that supported the development process.
-When the acceptance tests are executed in facilities or environments provided by the developer, they are called Alpha tests, when they are performed from the clients’ infrastructure, they are called Beta tests.
-In cases where the acceptance tests of the product have been executed in the supplier’s environment.
+Acceptance testing: regardless of the fact that the testing process has been outsourced and that the company responsible for these activities has issued a quality certificate for the system under test.
+It is essential that the customer designates personnel involved in the business processes for performing acceptance testing; in fact, it is recommended that the end users involved in this process be independent of the personnel who supported the development process.
+When the acceptance tests are performed in facilities or environments provided by the developer, they are called alpha tests; when they are performed in the customer’s infrastructure, they are called beta tests.
+In cases where the acceptance tests of the product were performed in the vendor’s environment.

-On the other hand, the security of a system or application does not depend on the use of SSL protocols, firewalls or compliance with an ISO 27000 standard.
-The form of security tests (penetration testing) at the end of the software development cycle is not enough either.
-Security is a factor that must be taken into account in each phase of development since the production of software is a process in which it is necessary to identify and correct vulnerabilities continuously.
+On the other hand, the security of a system or application does not depend on the use of SSL protocols, firewalls, or compliance with a standard ISO 27000.
+Nor is the form of security testing (penetration testing) at the end of the software development cycle sufficient.
+Security is a factor that must be considered at every stage of development, as the production of software is a process in which it is necessary to continuously identify and correct vulnerabilities.

-At our site we propose the following tools that help develop secure software:
+On our website, we suggest the following tools to help develop secure software:

-Checkmarx, which is a source code tool used for security analysis, can be integrated with the most common SW development environments (Eclipse, MS -Visual Studio, Jira, Jenkins …) that will alert programmers to the vulnerabilities they enter in their code.
+Checkmarx, a source code tool for security analysis, can be integrated with the most popular SW development environments (Eclipse, MS -Visual Studio, Jira, Jenkins …) and makes programmers aware of the vulnerabilities they put in their code.

-Blackduck, a tool for analyzing the security, licensing, and operation of third-party open-source libraries used in the developments themselves.
-Also integrable with the usual development environments.
+Blackduck, a tool for analyzing the security, licensing, and operation of third-party open source libraries used in the developments themselves.
+Also integrates with common development environments.

-In contrast, a security analysis tool for the running application based on IAST (Interactive Application Security Testing), or what are the same gray box tests.
+In contrast, a security analysis tool for the running application based on IAST (Interactive Application Security Testing), or as it is also called, gray-box testing.

-We help our clients in the implementation of the Secure SW Life Cycle, an essential practice:
+We help our clients implement the Secure SW Life Cycle, an essential practice:

-- Analyzing the situation of SW processes and the SW development tools used.
+- Analyzing the situation of the SW processes and the SW development tools used.

-- Propose the most appropriate security tools in each case.
+- Proposing the most appropriate security tools in each case.

-- Performing concept tests for the proposed tools and their use in customer processes validity.
+- Performing concept tests for the proposed tools and their use in the customer processes validity.

-From a practical point of view, the number of possibilities to exhaustively test a system is merely unmanageable; it is then necessary to use adequate techniques to maximize the number of essential failures found with the allocated resources.
-Each method used to detect defects leaves a residue of more subtle abnormalities against which this technique is ineffective.
+From a practical standpoint, the number of ways to exhaustively test a system is simply unmanageable; it is then necessary to use appropriate techniques to maximize the number of significant bugs found with the resources allocated.
+Any method used to detect bugs leaves a residue of more subtle anomalies against which the technique is ineffective.

-The software test implies, therefore, the application of appropriate techniques and tools in the framework of a well-defined process, determined by the type of software development projects that are addressed.
+Software testing therefore implies the use of appropriate techniques and tools within a well-defined process determined by the nature of the software development projects one is dealing with.